notimetobeupset/site/content.en/_index.md

 # How to Start

-Fill out the form [[http://localhost]] for coordination, we use Google Calendar and a Telegram channel.
+Fill out the <a href="https://forms.gle/zhw3PTBiAPoiHYKv8" target="_blank">the form</a>.
+For coordination, we use Google Calendar and a Telegram channel.

 # This is free, the group is supported by the enthusiasm of its members!